 2. Whole Inserts

-If you choose the whole inserts method instead, you’ll file away the coupon inserts in their entirety.
+If you choose the “whole inserts” method, you’ll file away the coupon inserts in their entirety.
 You don’t have to clip a single coupon until you’re ready to go shopping.
 Even then, you’ll clip only the ones you need.
-You’ll just collate the inserts you have so that identical coupons are all grouped together.
+You’ll just collate the inserts you have so that identical coupons are grouped together.

 Advantages of Inserts